 “I don’t know what other people’s processes are in coming to this work, but it was pretty A + B = C to me,” she said.

-Haynes explained to Rewire.News that growing up, she received a comprehensive sex education from the women who raised her.
+Haynes said that growing up, she received a comprehensive sex education from the women who raised her.
 “There was never any guilt or shame or stigma around sex.
 It was always a matter of health and agency, in that no—in my case—no man should tell me what to do with my body, ever, and that pleasure is OK; we get to celebrate our bodies.”

-“Because I was raised that way, it was a very easy sell on abortion care: The ultimate expression of freedom of our bodies is having the ability to have access to things that we need to make choices,” said Haynes.
+“Because I was raised that way, it was a very easy sell on abortion care: The ultimate expression of freedom of our bodies is having the ability to have access to things that we need to make choices,” Haynes said.

 Specifically, we wanted to hear from them about what they wanted others to know about their work and why they provide abortion care.
 Here are their responses, lightly edited for clarity.